l1ttled1no/VALORANT-MatureContent/README.md

 # Mature Content Copying Files

-This project contains scripts to copy mature content files for VALORANT if the 'Mature Content' option is not enabled in the game.
+This project contains scripts to copy mature content files for VALORANT if the 'Mature Content' option is not enabled in the game for some accounts (Vietnam/Australia Region).